 Why is visual demonstration of this method critical?

-Author Name: ___________(Write your answer here in the form of a spoken statement.
-Don’t forget to replace “Author Name” with the name of the person who will be speaking the statement on camera)

 INTERVIEW: Named talent says the statement above in an interview-style shot, looking slightly off-camera

 Introduction of Demonstrator (Said by you on camera):

 Please use this statement ONLY if any of the individuals who will be demonstrating the procedure on camera have not given a required or optional Introduction interview statement already.